arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Arizona Civil Court Records?

 Arizona civil court records refer to various records detailing information regarding civil court proceedings within the state’s jurisdiction.
-These records generally offer accounts of civil suits /cases, court hearings, and judgments, and they are typically maintained and disseminated by the office of the clerk of courts in the court where the case was heard.
+These records generally offer accounts of civil suits, court hearings, and judgments, and they are typically maintained and disseminated by the office of the clerk of courts in the court where the case was heard.
 Interested members of the public may find Arizona civil court records in the jurisdiction where the case was filed/heard and the sensitivity of the information contained in the record.

 Cases Heard by Arizona’s Civil Court